Committees of Commissioners

 How long do I serve?

 The CoCs only meet onsite during the week of General Assembly.
-The CoCs meet on Tuesday and then as needed during the remainder of the Assembly.
+The CoCs meet on Monday and Tuesday and then as needed during the remainder of the Assembly.

 Are you interested in volunteering to share your experiences and expertise?
 Seminars provide high quality information, training, and resources to the General Assembly attendees.
+Each seminar is featured on our podcast, Gifts and Graces, regularly getting hundreds of listens per episode!
 Presenters must not use the time to promote their organization or its services, but rather share information and takeaways.

 Seminars must be: